Capstone-Projects-2022-Fall/project-fashion-finder/documentation/docs/system-architecture/data_flow.md

 1. Handle user upload events
 2. Process user images with label prediction (through the ImgPredictionMicroservice)
 3. Process user images with palette prediction (through the ImgPredictionMicroservice)
-4. Process CRUD actions on data of class **UserFashionPiece** through the mongo driver
+4. Process CRUD actions on data of class **UserFashionPiece** through the Mongo driver
 5. Process CRUD actions on data of class **User** through the djang auth driver
+6. Process CRUD actions on data of class **Vote** through the Mongo driver

 ### Img Pred
 The image prediction microservice takes in an image of format .jpg or .png of any size.
 It then processes the data as follows.